levymc/levymc/README.md

 - 👋 Hi, I’m @levymc
-- 👀 I’m interested in process automations using Python databases and libraries (a little RPA too), web applications with Python Back End (Flask/Django) and other fun projects.
+- 👀 I’m interested in process automations using Python (Web Scraping - Selenium) databases and libraries (a little RPA too), web applications with Python Back End (Flask/Django) and other fun projects.
 - 🌱 I’m currently learning Django, Flask, Javascript, ReactJS and NextJS.
 - 💞️ I am looking for process automation projects and web applications.
 - 📫 You can reach me at <a href="https://www.linkedin.com/in/levymcruz/">Linkedin</a>